JulianEcheverri/React-14-Redux/README.md

 ## CRUD - React, Redux, REST API & Axios

-### Site:
+### Site
-The Local json API must be running for the site to work See *Using json-server for a fake REST API*
+The Local json API must be running for the site to work.
+See *Using json-server for a fake REST API*
 - *https://react-14-crud-redux-products.netlify.app/*